snowplow/snowplowanalytics.com/_posts/2017-05-24-dataflow-runner-0.3.0-released.md

 <h2 id="locks">1.
 Preventing overlapping job runs through locks</h2>

 This release introduces a mechanism to prevent two jobs from running at the same time.
+This is great if you have for example an ETL process which needs to run as a singleton, or you have multiple jobs which each need exclusive access to the same database.

-It involves acquiring a lock before starting the job and releasing it once a job is done (whether it ran successfully or failed).
+With this feature, Dataflow Runner will acquire a lock before starting the job, and release the lock once a job is done (whether it ran successfully or failed).
 Two strategies have been made available: local and distributed.

+**TODO: UPDATE THIS FOLLOWING lock / softLock DISTINCTION**

 <h3 id="local-lock">1.1 Local lock</h3>